 Social Media Director

 A veteran of the film industry, Darlene has served as an executive for Paramount Pictures and Walt Disney Studios, where she helped to oversee such films as BEVERLY HILLS COP, D.A.R.Y.L., EXPLORERS and SHOOT TO KILL.
 She also served as point person on many talent deals at Disney, along with supervising its story department.
-As an independent producer, she joined Davis Entertainment as Vice President of Production where she produced GRUMPY OLD MEN, THING CALLED LOVE and SHATTERED, among other titles.
+As an independent producer, she joined Davis Entertainment as Vice President of Production, where she produced GRUMPY OLD MEN, THE THING CALLED LOVE and SHATTERED, among other titles.
 Darlene continued as an independent producer with Uptown Entertainment and Motown Entertainment, where she developed music-oriented projects, and she also set up projects at Warner Bros. and DEF Films.
 After serving as managing editor for Animation World Network and VFXWorld, Darlene began Darlene Chan PR, which specializes in web PR and social media for authors.

 Robert Baird (MONSTERS UNIVERSITY)

 William Massa (RETURN TO HOUSE ON HAUNTED HILL)

 Susan Van Allen (EVERYBODY LOVES RAYMOND)